 My trial and appellate work has included numerous class actions and statewide multi-district litigation (MDL) proceedings against major banks and corporations.
 More recently, I've been at the forefront of statute of limitations challenges to foreclosures where lenders delayed foreclosing for many years.
-I've got such cases pending in state and federal courts around the state.

 TEXAS SUPREME COURT, IN BROAD PROPERTY RIGHTS DECISION, ALLOWS SHORT-TERM RENTALS AS A "RESIDENTIAL USE"

 My client, Ken Tarr, has now prevailed in a case that protects Texas property owners statewide.
 On May 25, 2018, the Texas Supreme Court, in a unanimous decision authored by Justice Brown, held that short-term rentals are not barred by the widespread, typical "residential use only" deed restriction.
 Even more importantly, the case announces a rule that restrictions cannot be interpreted into existence where silence reigns.
 Wow!
 We can now say with some confidence that what is not expressly forbidden by deed restrictions is allowed.
 Seems like a no-brainer, but it's been a long time coming — I've been litigating short-term rental cases for 9 years, pushing them forward across the state in hopes of getting one up to the Supreme Court.